 Social Media isn’t bad, it’s the users

 I’ve heard it said that the Internet is broken, that social media has become a negative space, and while I definitely believe that there are some negative aspects of the virtual world, it’s certainly not all bad.

 In fact, so many of us, myself included, use the Internet for powerful good.
-We create and cultivate communities around our interests, motivate and support others in their respective journeys, connect and collaborate with others to build our careers and find our dream jobs, and so much more.
+Safer Internet Day allows us to educate young people about the benefits of creating and cultivating communities around our interests, motivate and support others in their respective journeys, connect and collaborate with others to build our careers and find our dream jobs, and so much more.
 Many even put themselves through school by using social media to build businesses and find educational opportunities!

 But it’s hard to deny how detrimental the misuse of the Internet can be.
 Cyberbullying can have significant, lasting impact on the development of our children.
 Increasingly, we have lost youth to human trafficking and molestation or they have lost scholarships, sponsorships, internships or job prospects due to the misuse of the internet.

 In order for us to benefit from the Internet, we must understand and prepare ourselves for the dangers, and ensure that we are not ourselves contributing to the negativity that affects others online.
 So it was a important opportunity for me to join this panel to share my experiences and recommendations for how teens can keep themselves safe online.
 However, I believe the matters we discussed should be heard far beyond that room, so with that in mind, I’m sharing a few highlights from the conversation.

 Safer Internet Day means Protecting Yourself from Predators